M4A1 SOPMOD Block 2 Clone Build 2026: Strict & Practical Lists header image

 The strict lane is every part SOCOM specifies for the current Block 2 SOPMOD M4A1, with two unavoidable civilian substitutions.
 The AN/PEQ-15 ATPIAL is ITAR-restricted and cannot be sold to civilians, so the strict lane uses the Steiner DBAL-A3 civilian variant, built by the same Steiner laser shop that builds the issued PEQ-15.
 The original SureFire M951 white light is discontinued, so the strict lane uses the current-issue SureFire M640DFT-PRO Turbo Scout Light Pro, which replaced the M951/M961 across post-2015 Block 2 deployments.
 Everything else is the contract-correct part.

 Total street price lands near $6,600 with the SOCOM RC2 can ($5,501 without it).
-Federal NFA tax on the can is $0 under OBBBA effective 2026-01-01, eForm 4 approvals are running on the order of days to a couple of weeks, but fingerprints, CLEO notification, and NFA registration are still required.
+Federal NFA tax on the can is $0 under OBBBA effective 2026-01-01, eForm 4 approvals are measured in days to weeks, but fingerprints, CLEO notification, and NFA registration are still required.

 Strict Clone Parts List (Spec-Correct)

 Every part SOCOM specifies for the current Block II SOPMOD M4A1, with civilian-legal stand-ins where the issued PEQ-15 (ITAR) and M951 (discontinued) cannot be bought.
-Total street price lands near $6,600 with the SOCOM RC2 suppressor included, $5,501 without it.
+The first four entries are alternative Block II host paths, ranked most spec-correct to most convenient; pick one, then add the accessory layer below.
+Street-price totals assume the complete RIS II rifle as the baseline host: near $6,600 with the SOCOM RC2 suppressor, $5,501 without it.

 1